Women rappers Grammy nominations International Womens Day

 There’s an unhealthy narrative in the music industry that there can only be one big female rapper at a time.
 It was Nicki Minaj, now it’s Cardi B...meanwhile there can be multiple highly-acclaimed male rappers.

 Raising up one woman on a pedestal not only puts women in competition with one another, but also narrows the range and richness of rap.
 One woman doesn’t speak for the experiences of all women.
 By pitting women against one another, you push out up-and-coming artists with their new talent and fresh perspectives.

 Women are defined separately to men

 It’s the problematic term ‘female rappers’ that contributes to the novelty of female rap.
-When asked: “who’s your favourite rapper?” people tend to deviate towards men – until the unwanted clarification “I meant female rappers”.
+When asked: “who’s your favorite rapper?” people tend to deviate towards men – until the unwanted clarification “I meant female rappers”.
 Separating male and women artists into separate definitions, and keeping women on the margins, isn’t going to help equalize the rap industry.